MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 - MCAS (Microsoft Cloud Access Security) warn scenario is now available.
 This enables admins to set up warn, a new category of MCAS blocks, where the user can override a MCAS block page.
 MDATP E5 blocks are natively integrated with SmartScreen blocks in Microsoft Edge for a seamless experience.
 This experience allows for a full page red block with the message "This website is blocked by your organization", instead of just a toast notification.

 - Disallow synchronous XmlHttpRequest in page dismissal.
 Sending of synchronous XmlHttpRequests during unload of a webpage will be removed.
 This change improves browser performance and reliability, but may impact web applications that have not yet been updated to use more modern web APIs, including sendBeacon and fetch.
-The Group Policy to disable this change and permit synchronous XHR during page dismissal will be available until Microsoft Edge 88.<br>
+The Group Policy to disable this change and permit synchronous XHR during page dismissal will be available until Microsoft Edge 88.
-Until enabled-by-default in Edge 82, this change can be previewed by setting *edge://flags/#allow-sync-xhr-in-page-dismissal* to **Disabled**.
 For more information, see [Site compatibility-impacting changes coming to Microsoft Edge](https://docs.microsoft.com/microsoft-edge/web-platform/site-impacting-changes).

 ### Policy updates